allardthuriot/website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in philosophy and social psychology" institution = "Paris 8 University" year = "Planned graduation: 2018"
+  course = "PhD in philosophy"
+  institution = "Paris 8 University"
+  year = "2019"

 [[education.courses]]
   course = "Diploma in Philosophy"